Central limit theorems for $U$-statistics of Poisson point processes: Wiener--It o chaos expansions for Poisson point processes

 \subsection{Poisson point process}

-In this paper let $\eta$ be a Poisson point process on the measure space $(X,\mathcal{B}(X),\mu)$ where $X$ is a Borel space and $\mu$ is a $\sigma$-finite non-atomic Borel measure.
-A Borel space is a measurable space which is isomorphic to a Borel subset of $[0,1]$ (see p.
-7 in \cite{Kallenberg2002} or chapter 7.3 in \cite{BertsekasShreve}).
+In this paper, we let $\eta$ be a Poisson point process on the measure space $(X,\mathcal{B}(X),\mu)$ where $X$ is a Borel space and $\mu$ is a $\sigma$-finite nonatomic Borel measure.
+A Borel space is a measurable space which is isomorphic to a Borel subset of $[0,1]$; see page 7 in \cite{Kallenberg2002}.